 You need to override your old behavior for new behavior, which you can default to when you’re being triggered…because let’s be real here: you’re going to get triggered.

 In that sense, the breaking of any old habit does not consist of unlearning it…

-But consists mainly of learning a new habit which replaces the old one.
+But it consists mainly of learning a new practice which replaces the old one.

 Sound silly?
 It’s not.

-According to some researchers it’s virtually impossible to truly ‘unlearn’ an old habit.
+According to some researchers, it’s virtually impossible to truly ‘unlearn’ an old habit (5).

-Now that you understand the psychology of breaking any habit, and understand why you need a strong psychological foundation before you can use any tool to quit smoking successfully…
+Now that you understand the psychology of breaking any habit, and understand why you need a robust psychological foundation before you can use any tool to quit smoking successfully…